liamjbennett/blog/content/posts/2014-10-06-puppetconf-2014-part-3.md

 The story of the interaction with these studios is a great classic sysadmin story that is worth repeating.
 It starts with something we have all heard before "I need to X right now because it’s preventing me from releasing this game on time”.
 The reaction here is to either say Yes and risk burning out your people getting it done or No risk your career if the release date gets pushed.
 As a sysadmin you're on the back-foot at this point - you pretty much have to do whatever it takes.
-If you decentralize your infrastructure you get to turn the tables "No I don’t have tool X but we do have tool Y and Z that will meet your needs".
+If you decentralise your infrastructure you get to turn the tables "No I don’t have tool X but we do have tool Y and Z that will meet your needs".
 This gives the engineers/managers the choice to make rather than you - they can go out on their own and implement their first choice tool and it will take a bit longer or they can have something supported by the team right now.
 Alan also made a interesting call-back to Kate Matsudaira’s keynote of the previous day when he said that it’s all about honesty and trust.
 Be truthful with your engineers about what you are capable of achieving or not.